JRB-Useless-Inventions/WebSocket-Control-System/README.md

 # WebSocket-Control-System
 A useful wrapper & schema type handler for controlling IP devices that have the WebSocket API installed.
+At the moment the Server listens for connections on the `<ip-address>/` path.

+This module is perfect for Rapsberry PI's running python modules needing WebSocket connectivity.

 # How To Install NuGet Dependencies
 - `Install-Package Newtonsoft.Json -Version 12.0.2`